br3ndonland/udacity-fsnd/README.md

 The [Full Stack Web Developer Nanodegree program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) was co-created by Udacity, Amazon, GitHub, AT&T, and Google.
 The program teaches skills including Python programming, HTML, CSS, JavaScript, and AJAX for front-end development, back-end databases, and Linux server deployment.

-## Lessons
+## Curriculum

 Notes and other materials from the lessons are available in this repository.

 The program could benefit from some reorganization.
-I have included my suggested program organization below.
+I have included my suggested program organization below, and organized repository materials in this order.

 ### FSND program organization